-Tender and soft Keto Italian Anise Christmas Cookies are a favourite of mine during the holidays.
-These low carb cookies are a sugar free and diabetic friendly spin on the traditional italian cookies yet still have the same texture and flavour.
+Tender and soft Keto Italian Anise Christmas Cookies are a favorite of mine during the holidays.
+These low carb cookies are a sugar free and diabetic friendly spin on the traditional Italian cookies yet still have the same texture and flavor.

 Just like nonna made them with a light glaze but topped with sugar free sprinkles.
 A surprise licorice flavoured anise cookie to add to your holiday cookie tray.

 Want more Holiday Recipes?
 Get my Top 25 Low Carb Holiday Recipes E-Book with all my favorite holiday recipes accessible in one pdf document.

 Also called Italian Anisette Cookies, these scrumptious treats are a holiday staple in my family and making a low carb version was the best thing I ever did.

 These low carb Christmas cookies are slightly sweet with a hint of anise, just the right amount of bite to them and a great cookie to dip into coffee or tea.
 I was inspired to make these cookies while I was making these Low Carb Amaretti Cookies.